animerl/animethemes-encoding-scripts/README.md

 Please review the [**Contributing Guide**](https://github.com/AnimeThemes/animethemes-encoding-scripts/blob/main/.github/CONTRIBUTING.md) for detailed instructions.

+Pull Requests will be accepted once the source file has been obtained by or provided to the moderation team.

 ## Expectations

 Scripts will be executed in an environment with `/animethemes-encoding-scripts/`, `/animethemes-sources/` & `/animethemes-target/` directories.